OpenCDSS/cdss-learn-git/mkdocs-project/docs/07e-lesson-statemod-dataset-example/lesson-statemod-dataset-example.md

 The Git workflow for a model dataset is similar to other workflows.
 Refer to previous training lessons for instruction on how to use Git commands.
+The following workflow can be understood best through first-hand experience.

 1. Add an issue in the dataset repository using the GitHub ***Issues*** tool, for example to address a data error or enhancement.